Learn more about the school Curriculum in this section.

 Year 2 = Recap of all phases and move onto Phase 6 and spelling rules

-In KS2, we identify children’s phonic gaps and they are addressed through small group interventions.
+In KS2, we identify children’s phonic gaps and they are addressed through small group interventions using the Keep Up program.

 In Year 1, children will sit a phonics screening test towards the end of the year (June) where they will be expected to read a range of real words and alien words (made up words) using all of the taught knowledge from phases 2-5.
 Here is a Powerpoint to explain the phonics screening check: Phonics PPT for parents

 Spelling helps reading and writing.
-We use the no nonsense spellings scheme to teach spellings at school providing the children with knowledge of spelling rules and a range of strategies to remember spellings.
+We use the no nonsense spellings scheme and spelling shed to teach spellings at school providing the children with knowledge of spelling rules and a range of strategies to remember spellings.
 Below is a list of spellings your child should know for each year group :

 National Curriculum Spelling Information and Lists <—-this gives you the spellings for year groups 1 to 6